A fun and fruity twist on a childhood favorite. Banana Rice Krispie Treats are a kid-approved dessert that grown-ups love too!

 Instructions

-• Butter a 9-inch square baking dish.
-Set aside.
+• Butter a 9-inch square baking dish or line it with parchment paper.
+Set it aside.

-• In large pot, melt butter on medium heat.
-Add in marshmallows and stir constantly until completely melted.
+• In a large pot, melt butter on medium heat.
+Add in all but 1 cup of the mini-marshmallows and stir constantly until completely melted.
 Remove from heat.
-Fold in pudding mix until fully combined.
-Fold in cereal.

-• Immediately pour cereal into prepared baking dish.
-Using buttered fingers, press treats into (don’t over press or they get hard and dry tasting).
+• Immediately pour mixture into the prepared baking dish.
+Using buttered fingers, press treats lightly (don't over press or they get hard and dry tasting).

 • Allow to set 20 minutes or more before cutting and eating.
 Enjoy!